ggoh29/newsClassifier/README.md

 - P(body = fake | x1 -> x2 - > x3 -> ...), P(body = real| x1 -> x2 - > x3 -> ...), (we scale these two such that the sum = 1)
 - P(body = fake | x1^x2 -> x3, x2^x3 - > x4, ...), P(body = real| x1^x2 -> x3, x2^x3 - > x4, ...) (we scale these two such that the sum = 1).

 We could take a majority vote based on the class that each pair gives a higher probability for, but we believe that each pair should be weighted.
-Therefore we add a gradient boosting classifier to our model.
+Therefore we add a gradient boosting classifier (GBC) to our model.
 We also add a 7th and 8th value which is the compound sentiment of the title and the body based on VADER semantics to add a bit more dimensionality.

 So for each article with a title and a body, we generate a vector of length 8 and feed that into our GBC.